stvnjacobs/lnl-docs/PITCHME.md

 ---

+The Linode Docs currently have a total of

+  **1011**

-The Linode Docs currently have a total of **1011** articles at the time of me writing this.
+articles at the time of me writing this.

 The topics covered include:
 - The Linode platform
 - Software targeted at Linux servers
 - Deployment tools

+Note:
-- and more!
+and more

 ---

-## Maintaining your own version
+## Ways to contribute

+_from easiest to hardest_

+- Correct typos and silly mistakes
+- Update existing docs with better alternatives
+- Write a doc yourself!

+---

+## Getting everything in order

+- The Linode Docs are incredibly easy to get up and running yourself

+_Warning: There is going to be some git._

++++

 ### Step 1